Cytoscape stringApp diseases exercises

 Cytoscape provides functionality to merge two or more networks, building either their union, intersection or difference.
 We will now merge the disease networks so that we can identify the overlap and differences between them.
 Use the Merge tool (Tools → Merge → Networks…) and make sure the Union tab is chosen.
 Then, select the disease networks from Available Networks list (for example ‘String Network - Pancreatic cancer’, ‘String Network - Acute pancreatitis’, and ‘String Network - Anxiety disorder’).
 Click on > to add them to the list of Networks to Merge and click Merge.

-To better see the nodes and their names, make sure the graphics details are enabled (View → Always Show Graphics Details) and to improve the layout of the merged network, go to Layout → Apply Preferred Layout and then to Layout → yFiles Remove Overlaps.
+To better see the nodes and their names, make sure the graphics details are enabled (View → Always Show Graphics Details) and to improve the layout of the merged network, go to Layout → Apply Preferred Layout and then to Layout → yFiles Remove Overlaps (skip the last step if the menu item is not visible on your screen due to screen size or resolution).

 We can change the visualization of the merged network to look like a STRING network by changing the style.
 Go to Style in the Control Panel (beneath Network) and click on the drop-down menu to change the style from default to STRING - Pancreatic cancer.
 Disable the STRING style colors and STRING style labels from the STRING Results panel (right side) to remove the colors of the proteins associated with Pancreatic cancer, make all nodes grey and center the node labels.